July 2023

 Grass cutting hasn’t started as quickly as we hoped due to unexpected staffing issues at CGM.
 These issues were not anticipated during the tender and contract signing as at that stage, all teams were fully staffed.
 CGM is working quickly to resolve this and get their teams back to full strength.

-We have already completed many cuts across our homes, starting with our most vulnerable residents who are part of the garden assistance scheme, along with some Emerald schemes (homes for residents over the age of 55), and all reported health and safety work.
+We have already completed many cuts across our homes, starting with our most vulnerable residents who are part of the garden assistance scheme, along with some of our over 55 schemes, and all reported health and safety work.

 We will now prioritise grass cutting at schemes where residents need their green spaces the most, including: